le0daniel/graphql-tools/readme.md

   dependency directions in your code.
 - Type name aliases, so that you can either use type names of class names of types.
 - Lazy by default for best performance
+- Support for @defer for PHP using generators.

 ## Installation